-The Group operates internationally and is exposed to foreign currency risk arising from various currency exposures, primary with respect to the United States Dollar and Indonesia Rupiah.
-Foreign currency risk arises from commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company's functional currency.
+The Group undertakes certain transactions denominated in foreign currency and is exposed to foreign currency risk through foreign exchange rate fluctuations, primary with respect to the United States Dollar, Singapore Dollar and Indonesia Rupiah.
+Foreign exchange risk arises from future commercial transactions and recognised financial assets and financial liabilities denominated in a currency that is not the Group's functional currency.
+The risk is measured using sensitivity analysis.